deplant/java4ever-binding/README.md

 [EVER-SDK](https://github.com/tonlabs/ever-sdk) framework of
 [Everscale](https://everscale.network/) network via
 [JSON-RPC](https://github.com/tonlabs/ever-sdk/blob/master/docs/for-binding-developers/json_interface.md) interface.
-Native calls are based on modern [JEP 424: Foreign Function and Memory API](https://openjdk.java.net/jeps/424) (Project Panama).
+Native calls are based on modern [Foreign Function & Memory API](https://openjdk.org/jeps/434).
 This artifact provide only binding functionality and is not suitable for large tests or fast prototyping.
 There is a companion [java4ever-framework](https://github.com/deplant/java4ever-framework) library that should be used together with this binding.